dobots/scenario_runner/bt_demo/README.md

 ```
 ### Start the application

-Navigate into the build directory of groot and start the executable from the command line:
+Navigate into the build directory of Groot and start the executable from the command line:
 ```
 cd ~/Groot/build
 ./Groot
 ```

 To connect Groot and ROS you need to install ZeroMQ plugin.
-This is explained in the following tutorial.
-Although the sources to the packages are a little bit outdated I will provide links below to the newest packages to install:
+This is explained in the following tutorial:
 https://medium.com/teamarimac/groot-with-ros-a8f7855f8e35

+The sources to the packages in the tutorial are a little bit outdated, therefore I will provide links below to the newest packages:

 Install dependencies:
 ```
 sudo apt-get install libtool pkg-config build-essential autoconf automake
 ```

-#This is a new package
+This is a new package:
 ```
 sudo apt-get install libzmq3-dev
 ```

 Install libsodium:
 https://doc.libsodium.org/installation

 Download a stable tarball of libsodium.
 I have used the following one: `libsodium-1.0.18-stable.tar.gz   `

-Then follow:
+Then execute the following commands:
 ```
 ./configure
 make && make check
 sudo make install
 ```

-ZeroMQ 4.1.2. release fails.
+ZeroMQ 4.1.2. release will fail.
 Use therefore a newer version:

 http://download.zeromq.org/

 Download the `zeromq-4.1.4.tar.gz` tarball from the website.

 Then:
 ```
 tar -xvf zeromq-4.1.4.tar.gz
 cd zeromq-4.1.4